vidhanbhonsle/Part-2-IBM-Oceania/README.md

 Show pizza places around you on a map with a click of a button

-In 'map.html' file, inside script tag, add the below code
+In 'map.html' file, inside script tag, add the below provided code lines

 An instance of Geocoding and Search Service